 California's HCBS waiver and 1915(i) State Plan program differ significantly in the populations they serve, their size and complexities, and their statutory and regulatory structures, among other differences.
 The largest and most complex are the DD Waiver and the 1915(i) State Plan program, where the programs serve approximately 130,000 members in the provision of a vast array of residential and nonresidential services that are separately licensed and/or regulated.
 Participation in the DD Waiver is not required to access the State's full array of available developmental services.
 Providers are not separately identified for DD Waiver or 1915(i) State Plan program purposes; therefore, all providers potentially utilized for HCBS must be in compliance with the HCB setting requirements.
-For the DD Waiver, the entire system, serving over 270,000 members, is potentially affected by the new requirements.
+For the developmental services system over 300,000 members, are potentially affected by the new requirements.